ShayHill/svg_ultralight/README.md

 You can get a tiny bit more sophisticated with Inkscape bounding-box queries, but not much.
 This will give you pretty much all you can get out of it.

+### query.get_bounding_box

+Get the bounding box around an svg element.
+Works with group elements.

+Internally, this just creates an svg file around your element then calls `map_ids_to_bounding_boxes`.

+    from svg_ultralight.queries import get_bounding_box

 ### animate.write_gif

 Create an animated gif from a sequence of png filenames.
 This is a Pillow one-liner, but it's convenient for me to have